micro-ROS/micro-ROS.github.io/_docs/tutorials/core/create_new_type/index.md

 ---
-title: How to create a new micro-ROS type
+title: How to create a new micro-ROS message type
 permalink: /docs/tutorials/core/create_new_type/
 ---